sigmaSd/IRust/crates/irust_repl/README.md

 ## Jupyter Kernel
-A basic jupyer kernel is provided for demo https://github.com/sigmaSd/IRust/tree/master/crates/irust_repl/irust_kernel, to use it:
+A Jupyter Kernel is provided https://github.com/sigmaSd/IRust/tree/master/crates/irust_repl/irust_kernel, to use it:

 Installation
 ------------